 Michael Cortese returns as the athletic trainer for the U.S. National Sled Hockey Team, a role he has held since the 2010-11 season.
+The 2023 World Para ice Hockey Championship marks his seventh with the team.
 Last season, he was a member of Team USA's gold medal-winning staff at the 2022 Paralympic Winter Games, marking his third-straight Paralympic gold medal after also helping Team USA at the 2014 and 2018 Paralympic Winter Games.

 During his time with Team USA, Cortese has helped the United States claim 15 international titles, including three Paralympic gold medals (2014, 2018, 2022); four world championships (2012, 2015, 2019, 2021); six Para Hockey Cups (formerly World Sled Hockey Challenge) titles (2012, 2015, 2016 (Jan.), 2016 (Dec.), 2017, 2019).
 Cortese was also on the U.S. staffs to capture the 2013 USA Hockey Sled Cup, 2016 IPC Pan-Pacific Championship and 2018 Turin Para Ice Hockey International Tournament.